vitessio/website/content/en/docs/get-started/local.md

 ## Disable AppArmor

-We recommend that you uninstall or disable AppArmor since it may causes permission failures when Vitess initializes MySQL instances through the `mysqlctl` tool.
+We recommend that you uninstall or disable AppArmor since it may cause permission failures when Vitess initializes MySQL instances through the `mysqlctl` tool.
 This is an issue only in test environments.
 If AppArmor is necessary in production, you can configure the MySQL instances appropriately without using `mysqlctl`:

 ```bash
 sudo service apparmor stop